-With Cespedes signed for 4 more years for $110 million, Mets will trade Jay Bruce on their terms.
+With Cespedes signed for 4 more years for $110 million, is Jay Bruce expendable?

 GM Mets Sandy Alderson kept his word.
 He retained his best player before the start of The 2016 Winter Meetings which are being held from December 4th-8th in National Harbor, Maryland.
 The cost for the 31-year-old Cespedes; 4-years, $110,000,000 = to approximately $27.5 million per year.